ESL Debate Topic: Religious Freedom

 In conclusion, the Religious Freedom debate holds significant importance for ESL learners as it promotes critical thinking skills and encourages respect for diverse perspectives.
 We explored the complexities of balancing religious freedom with societal values and laws, considering potential challenges and intersections with other human rights.

-See also ESL Debate Topic: Plastic Pollution
+See also ESL Debate Topic: Internet Censorship

 Homework Assignment